sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 The sponsors trace the sign of the cross on the candidates' brow with the thumb, whereas the priest makes the sign over them--both priest and sponsors saying the words: **In the name of the Father, and of the Son, and of the Holy Spirit.**

-## Exorcism

 38. Then the priest holds his hand outstretched over them and says the following (using the singular forms when required): **I cast you out, unclean spirit, in the name of the Father, and of the Son, and of the Holy Spirit.
 Depart and stay far away from these servants of God.
 For it is the Lord Himself who commands you, accursed and doomed spirit, He who restored sight to the man born blind and raised Lazarus from the tomb where he had lain four days.
 So then, foul fiend, recall the curse that decided your fate once for all.
 Indeed, pay homage to the living and true God, pay homage to Jesus Christ, His Son, and to the Holy Spirit.
 Keep far from these servants of God, for Jesus Christ, our Lord and God, has freely called them to His holy grace and blessed way and to the waters of baptism.**

 The priest makes the sign of the cross over them, while the candidates sign themselves on the brow with the thumb; the priest says: **Never dare, accursed fiend, to desecrate this seal of the holy cross which we imprint on their brow; through Christ our Lord, who is coming to judge both the living and the dead and the world by fire.**

 All: **Amen.**

-39. Then the priest, still holding his hand outstretched over the candidates says (using the singular forms when required): **Let us pray.
+39\.
+Then the priest, still holding his hand outstretched over the candidates says (using the singular forms when required): **Let us pray.
 Holy Lord, almighty Father, everlasting God, source of light and truth, I appeal to your sacred and boundless compassion on behalf of these servants of yours.
 Be pleased to enlighten them by the light of your eternal wisdom.
 Cleanse, sanctify, and endow them with true knowledge.
 For thus will they be made ready for the grace of your baptism and ever remain steadfast, never losing hope, never faltering in duty, never straying from sacred truth, but ready at all times to receive your grace; through Christ our Lord.**

 All: **Amen.**

 The ceremony concludes with the words given in no. 40 below.

-40. Lastly the priest says:
+40\.
+Lastly the priest says:

 P: **Go in peace and may the Lord be with you.**